cloudify-examples/cloudify-environment-setup/README.md

 ### 1. Download and extract this blueprint archive ([link](https://github.com/cloudify-examples/cloudify-environment-blueprint/archive/latest.zip)) to your current working directory.

-### 2. To install your environment's infrastructure, execute one of the example commands below, inserting your account credentials where indicated.
+### 2. To install your environment's infrastructure, execute one of the example commands below, inserting your account credentials in the _*.yaml_ file located in the _inputs_ directory for your IaaS.

 _Note: This command should be run from the same directory in which you extracted the blueprint in the previous step._